-The 2015 notes provide that upon an acceleration of certain indebtedness, which would include the 2019 notes or the Tranche B notes described in Note 11, the holders may elect to accelerate the Company's repayment obligations under the notes if such acceleration is not cured, waived, rescinded or annulled.
+The 2015 notes provide that upon an acceleration of certain indebtedness, including the 2019 notes and the Tranche B notes described in Note 11, the holders may elect to accelerate the Company's repayment obligations under the 2015 notes if such acceleration is not cured, waived, rescinded or annulled.
 There can be no assurance that the holders would not choose to exercise these rights in the event such events were to occur.

-Accretion of debt issuance expense in connection with the 2015 notes during the three months ended March 31, 2014 and 2013 was \$223,000 and \$209,000, respectively.
+Accretion of debt issuance expense in connection with the 2015 notes during the three and six months ended June 30, 2014 and 2013 were as follows (in thousands):